pism/pism/examples/mismip/README.md

 The script `prepare.py` contains functions using `MISMIP.py` to generate PISM-readable NetCDF files with semi-analytic ice thickness profiles, and the prescribed accumulation map.
-This script can be imported as a module or run as a script to generate PISM bootstrapping files.
+It can be imported as a module or run as a script to generate PISM bootstrapping files.

 The script `run.py` generates `bash` scripts performing MISMIP runs using